 The NSA Description Document from peer provider NSA to discover identity, supported interfaces, features, and networks.

-The NSI Service Definition Documents to determine available service types being offered within the .
+The NSI Service Definition Documents to determine available service types being offered within the Network.

 The NSI Topology Documents if discovery of network ports or intelligent path finding is implemented by the uRA.